Exact thresholds for Ising-Gibbs samplers on general graphs: Local mixing

-This is of course just the original Ising model restricted to $\tilde{V}$ with external field given by $\sigma_u=\hbox{sign}(h_u)$ for $u\in U$.
-We now analyze the continuous time Gibbs sampler of $\tilde{P}$.
-By Lemma \ref{l:cutwidth} its relaxation time satisfies since restricting to $\tilde{G}$ can only decrease the cut-width and maximum degree and since the discrete and continuous relaxation times differ by a factor of $n$.
-To invoke \eqref{eq:tau_and_spectral} we bound $\min_\sigma \tilde{P}(\sigma)$.
-By our construction we have that Now
+This is, of course, just the original Ising model restricted to $\tilde {V}$ with external field given by $\sigma_u=\operatorname{sign}(h_u)$ for $u\in U$.
+We now analyze the continuous time Gibbs sampler of $\tilde {P}$.
+By Lemma~\ref{lcutwidth} its relaxation time satisfies

+since restricting to $\tilde{G}$ can only decrease the cut-width and maximum degree and since the discrete and continuous relaxation times differ by a factor of~$n$.
+To invoke~(\ref{eqtauandspectral}), we bound $\min_\sigma\tilde {P}(\sigma)$.
+By our construction, we have that